theMultitude/DS-Unit-3-Sprint-1-Software-Engineering/module1-python-modules-packages-and-environments/README.md

   `!pip install --index-url https://test.pypi.org/simple/ lambdata-yourusername`
 6) `import lambdata-yourusername as lambdata` in your notebook, and try it out!

+We'll step through in lecture - building and publishing a package requires `twine`, and is generally done with these commands:
+- `python setup.py sdist bdist_wheel` (build the actual package)
+- `twine upload --repository-url https://test.pypi.org/legacy/ dist/*

+`twine` itself can be installed with `pipenv install -d twine` so it is a development dependency.

 Many of the utility functions can be implemented with the right clever calls to `pandas`, `numpy`, and other libraries - that's fine!
 Use those as dependencies.
 There's still value in a package that encapsulates more